dff-solutions/dff-cordova-plugin-honeywell/docs/USAGE.md

     });
 ```

-Return type is a JSON Object.

 ## barcodeReaderGetAllDefaultProperties
-Use to get the values of all default properties.
+Use to get all default properties.

 ```javascript
 /**